elastic/eck-diagnostics/README.md

   eck-diagnostics [flags]

 Flags:
-      --diagnostic-image string        Diagnostic image to be used for stack diagnostics, see run-stack-diagnostics (default "docker.elastic.co/eck-dev/support-diagnostics:8.1.4")
+      --diagnostic-image string              Diagnostic image to be used for stack diagnostics, see run-stack-diagnostics (default "docker.elastic.co/eck-dev/support-diagnostics:8.4.0")
-      --eck-version string             ECK version in use, will try to autodetect if not specified -h, --help                           help for eck-diagnostics
+      --eck-version string                   ECK version in use, will try to autodetect if not specified -f, --filters strings                      Comma-separated list of filters in format "type=type, name=name" (Supported types [agent apm beat elasticsearch enterprisesearch kibana maps])
+  -h, --help                                 help for eck-diagnostics
       --kubeconfig string                    optional path to kube config, defaults to $HOME/.kube/config -o, --operator-namespaces strings          Comma-separated list of namespace(s) in which operator(s) are running (default [elastic-system])
       --output-directory string              Path where to output diagnostic results -r, --resources-namespaces strings         Comma-separated list of namespace(s) in which resources are managed --run-agent-diagnostics                Run diagnostics on deployed Elastic Agents.
 Warning: credentials will not be redacted and appear as plain text in the archive
       --run-stack-diagnostics                Run diagnostics on deployed Elasticsearch clusters and Kibana instances, requires deploying diagnostic Pods into the cluster (default true)
+      --stack-diagnostics-timeout duration   Maximum time to wait for Elaticsearch and Kibana diagnostics to complete (default 5m0s)
       --verbose                              Verbose mode
 ```

 ## Information collected by eck-diagnostics